munificent/craftinginterpreters/book/introduction.md

 We will abstain from using them here.
 I want to ensure there are no dark corners where magic and confusion can hide, so we'll write everything by hand.
-As you'll see, it's not as bad as it sounds and it means you really will understand each line of code and how both interpreters work.
+As you'll see, it's not as bad as it sounds, and it means you really will understand each line of code and how both interpreters work.

 [lex]: https://en.wikipedia.org/wiki/Lex_(software)